den1s0v/moodle-local_course_trash/README.md

 2) To restore a course, administrator (or user with 'view any course' capability) should open trashed course settings, and follow URL stored there.

 3) To delete a course completely, use Moodle's standard course removal features.

+THANKS

+This plugin is based on [local_delete_course by Marcelo A. Rauh Schmitt](https://github.com/marceloschmitt/moodle-local_delete_course).